 Every year, the charity race benefitting the Lao Friends Hospital for Children takes place in Luang Prabang.
 It is probably the most beautiful Half Marathon that you could ever run!
 Runners can choose from a 7km, 14km, or 21km distance along a scenic loop course that weaves past temples and local homes, through the heart of the historic UNESCO town.
 More info and registration

 DECEMBER: Boun Kin Chiang (Hmong New Year)

-first two weeks of December / first two weeks of December
+first two weeks of December

 In Hmong villages all around Luang Prabang you can observe the festivities of another ethnic minority.
 The festival includes Hmong music, traditional ball games, dancing and a beauty pageant.